On this page

 • Total number of deals in the pipeline

-• How big the deals are on an average
+• How big the deals are on average

 • Close ratio- average percentage of closed deals